vishpat/lisp-rs/book/src/evaluator.md

 }
 ```

-Finally, the function body is evaluated by passing the new_env, which contains the parameters to the function
+Finally, the function body is evaluated by passing the new_env, which contains the parameters to the function:

 ```Rust
 let new_body = body.clone();